Sensational mass trial shines a dark light on rape culture in France

 It can be difficult at times to reconcile the facts with the personalities of the accused — described by loved ones as loving, generous and considerate companions, brothers and fathers.

 Cyril B.’s tearful older sister told the court: “It’s my brother, I love him.
 He’s not a mean person.”
-His partner described him as “kind, his heart on his sleeve and full of attention.”
-She insisted that he isn’t “macho” and that he had never forced her to do anything sexually that she wasn’t comfortable with.
+His partner insisted that he isn’t “macho” and that he had never forced her to do anything sexually that she wasn’t comfortable with.

-Although Lafourcade does not believe “all men are rapists,” as some have concluded the trial shows, she said that unlike the #MeToo accusations that have ensnared French celebrities, the Pelicot case “makes us understand that in fact rapists could be everyone.”
+Although Lafourcade doesn't believe “all men are rapists,” as some believe the trial shows, she said that unlike the #MeToo accusations that have ensnared French celebrities, the Pelicot case “makes us understand that in fact rapists could be everyone.”

 “For once, they’re not monsters — they’re not serial killers on the margin of society.
 They are men who resemble those we love,” she said.
 “In this sense, there is something revolutionary.”